-Hazardous Material Operations Training Chad Warner
+Hazardous Material Training

-Hazardous Material Operations Training is ideal for employees who will be expected to take defensive measures to stop the spread of a chemical spill, or to assist in isolating an area until a cleanup contractor or offsite HazMat Team can arrive.
+Ideal for employees who will be expected to take defensive measures to stop the spread of a chemical spill, or to assist in isolating an area until a cleanup contractor or off-site HazMat Team can arrive.
 Course content includes implementing the employer’s Emergency Response Plan, and using air-monitoring instruments to classify, identify, and verify hazardous materials used on site.

-HazMat Operations Training is ideal for those facilities that need to minimize the risk to employees and the environment, but cannot justify the expense of an onsite HazMat Team.
+HazMat Operations Training is ideal for those facilities that need to minimize the risk to employees and the environment, but cannot justify the expense of an on-site HazMat Team.
 The basic Operations level training class is 8 hours long, or up to 24 hours if SCBAs and decontamination procedures are necessary.

-First Responder Operations Level trained personnel are individuals who respond to releases or potential releases of hazardous substances as part of the initial response to the site.
+First Responder Operations Level.
+Trained personnel at the Operations Level are individuals who respond to releases or potential releases of hazardous substances as part of the initial response to the site.
 Protecting nearby persons, property, or the environment from the effects of the release is the purpose of an initial response.
 They are trained to respond in a defensive fashion without actually trying to stop the release.
 Their function is to contain the release from a safe distance, keep it from spreading, and prevent exposures.

-- An understanding of the basic hazard and risk assessment techniques.
+- An understanding of the basic hazard and risk assessment techniques

-- An understanding of how to select and use proper personal protective equipment provided to the First Responder Operational level.
+- An understanding of how to select and use proper personal protective equipment provided to the First Responder Operational level

-- An understanding of basic hazardous materials terms.
+- An understanding of basic hazardous materials terms

-- An understanding of how to perform basic control, containment and/or confinement operations within the capabilities of the resources and personal protective equipment available with their unit.
+- An understanding of how to perform basic control, containment and/or confinement operations within the capabilities of the resources and personal protective equipment available with their unit

-• An understanding of the relevant standard operating procedures and termination procedures.
+- An understanding of the relevant Standard Operating Procedures and Termination Procedures